Living-Content/clicycle/README.md

     if verbose:
         # A simple way to let clicycle know about verbosity
         # is to configure it or handle it in your logic.
-        # For this example, we'll just print a debug message.
+        # For this example, we'll just print a warning message.
-        clicycle.debug("Verbose mode enabled.")
+        clicycle.warning("Verbose mode enabled.")

     clicycle.configure(app_name="MyApp")
     clicycle.header("My Application", "Version 1.0")